WolfDan/dofus_protodump/README.md

 # Acknowledgement

-protoc binary to .proto based on https://github.com/arkadiyt/protodump
+- [arkadiyt](https://github.com/arkadiyt): protoc binary to .proto based on https://github.com/arkadiyt/protodump

-.proto reverse reference from https://github.com/LuaxY/dofus-unity-protocol-builder
+- [LuaxY](https://github.com/LuaxY): .proto reverse reference from https://github.com/LuaxY/dofus-unity-protocol-builder

-# Why this over Luaxy's solution
+# Why this over [LuaxY's](https://github.com/LuaxY) solution

 First as a learning experience and second is that the binary definition is closer to the source of truth than a Json string that's not even documented